BlackDice/scent/readme.md

 ##### Processing actions

 To make the system (or any other piece of code) to process action, simply call `onAction` method.
 This can be done anywhere.
-Basically it registers your callback function and it will be called when there are some actions triggered at the beginning of update loop.
+Basically it registers your callback function and it will be called for every action available whenever it is appropriate.

 	engine.onAction 'move', (action) ->

+These callbacks are invoked at the **beginning of update loop**.
+Even before node types are updated.
+You actions can easily create or modify entities and node types will be able to see such changes.

-Once single action type run through all registered callback functions, the `finish()` method of action type will be called which effectively clears the list of processed actions.
+Once single action type has run through all registered callback functions, the `finish()` method of action type will be called which effectively clears the list of processed actions and prepares action types for the next round.

-Note that trying to trigger action without single registered handler will basically throw away such actions to prevent stacking up in memory without anyone interested.
+Note that trying to trigger action without single registered handler will basically throw away such actions.
+This is to prevent stacking up in memory without anyone interested.

 #### Access to nodes